 A serrated edge––the kind that looks scalloped with small teeth rather than a straight blade––is perfect for slicing through even the crispiest baguette.
 Why?
-Because those small teeth are able to hold on like those found on a wood saw and cut rather than slipping over a tough exterior.
-And the space between each one reduces the surface tension so as to slice rather than smash.
+Because those small teeth are able to bite into foods and cut rather than slip over a tough exterior.
+And the space between each one reduces the surface tension so these knives make clean slices rather than smashing down on .
 (For the same reasons, they’re also great at slicing tomatoes cleanly.)

 Though they are an essential piece of cutlery, there are infinite variations on the humble design.
 From handle type to overall length, it can be difficult to choose.
 That’s why we’ve rounded up our four favorite models available on Amazon so you can get slicing (and eating) in a flash.

 Miyabi Kaizen’s blade is the katana sword of bread knives.
 Made using the best traditional methods, it is hand-honed from 64 layers in a wavy flower Damascus pattern surrounding a VG10 super steel core and ice-hardened to Rockwell 60.
 Like many traditional Japanese knives, it has a narrower edge than its Western counterparts measuring an extremely sharp 9.5 to 12 degrees.
 The elegant D-shaped handle has a wood grain pattern that nods to the heritage and traditional methods used to craft it.

 Pros: Its thin design and hardened steel construction can cut through just about anything.